Matangi Mahavidya - She is Intoxicated with Passion

-Matangi is closely identified with a goddess named Savaresvari, Mistress of the Savaras, from a legendary forest tribe.
+Matangi Devi is closely identified with a goddess named Savaresvari, Mistress of the Savaras, from a legendary forest tribe.
 Savaresvari is described as sixteen and short in stature.
-She is entirely clothed in leaves, she holds a basket of vines, is collecting fruit with her right hand, and is smiling and singing.
+She is clothed in leaves, she holds a basket of vines, is collecting fruit with her right hand, and is smiling and singing.
 This goddess puts into sharp focus another aspect of Matangi, her association with the forest.
 In Matangi’s 1000 name hymn she is called She Who Lives in the Forest.
-Who Walks in the Forest, Who knows the Forest.
+Who Walks in the Forest, She Who Knows the Forest.
 She is also said to control all wild animals.
 This further reinforces her role as an outcast, living in a forest culture, in a life beyond the boundaries of civilized society.

-In the Nepalese context, polluted substances and items are also associated with special rocks called chwasas that are set up at crossroads a common location for getting rid of dangerous things).
+In the Nepalese context, polluted substances and items are also associated with special rocks called chwasas that are set up at crossroads (a common location for getting rid of dangerous things).
 Remains of sacrificial heads offered to deities, clothes worn by people just before they died, and other such things are disposed of at chwasas.
 The deity associated with these crossroads ‘is the dangerous goddess Matangi’, who is believed to consume these dangerous materials.
 Like the untouchables among whom she is found, that is, she gets rid of pollution by accepting it as an offering and in so doing lives up to her name Uccista-Matangi.

-The Goddess of Magical Powers
+Matangi is The Goddess of Magical Powers

 Some ‘recipes’ call for success in yoga, acquiring power to rule over others – kingship, destroying diseases, obtaining great wealth, abundance in the stores of grain, power to paralyze, the power to attract others, the power to vanquish enemies, and the power to acquire poetic talent.